 Three sections of JVIB are available free online to the public: Speaker's Corner, Perspectives, and This Mattered to Me.
 These columns are platforms for members of the blindness field who are invited to express their points of view about timely, important, and controversial issues, or to share their passion for meaningful JVIB articles that remain relevant today.
 Readers of these columns are encouraged to use the journal's comment-on-this-article feature to voice their opinions on these important topics.
 If you would like more information on how to submit a Letter to the Editor or other writing to the journal, please read our Guidelines for Contributors.

 A free sample issue is available to those who may be curious about JVIB.
-Please follow this link to read the January 2012 issue for free.
+Please follow this link to read the January-February 2014 issue for free.

 JVIB Special Supplement